Start Your Own Union

 small unions for officials who will do half a day's work, the

-trade by the day as "mediators" and these could
+workers tout for trade by the day as "mediators"

-be the ones who are willing to work for the employee's side.
+and these could be the ones who are willing to work for the employee's

 is sponsored by one such.

 recognition at Dunfermline Council.
-They are unusual for a small
+It is unusual for small quangos

-union because they are run by two ex-industrial organisers for
+because they are run by two ex-industrial organisers for the

 work but for the rest recognition is even harder.
 Another small